Marc-André Hamelin is ranked among the elite of world pianists for his unrivaled blend of

 Godowsky, and Medtner, as well as brilliantly received performances of Brahms, Chopin,

 Liszt, Schumann, and Shostakovich.
-His most recent releases are a two-disc set of Mozart
+His most recent releases are the Shostakovich Piano

-sonatas and the Ornstein Piano Quintet with the Pacifica Quartet.
+Quintet with the Takács Quartet and a solo disc of Mozart sonatas.
 He was recognized as the

 with Les Violons du Roy and Bernard Labadie; three double-disc sets of Haydn sonatas; and